cjmet/AhMediaPlayer/README.md

 - [ ] Develop basic API to match basic functionality of Music Library
   - [x] Basic Playlist API
   - [ ] Basic Song API
+  - [ ] Basic CRUD API
 - [ ] Playlist Validation
 - [ ] Song Validation
 - [ ] Orphaned Songs from Playlist API
 - [ ] Program Logic of Locking Playlist 1 as internal "All Songs" Playlist"?
-Does this go in the API, Interface, or Repository?
+Does this go in the Program Logic, API, Interface, or Repository?

 <br>

 ## Project Requirements (Pick 3 or more)
 - [x] Async Task